Are you thinking about losing weight?

 - Throw Out the Calendar

 Don’t get too obsessive with time and calendar as this does not help your mindset.
 Patience is so important when you are losing weight in a healthy and sustainable matter, if you focus on meeting truly actionable goals.
 No need to get wrapped up in a timeline of goals ahead.
 Think of the fact that each 24 hours comes with new successes so focus on that.

 - Identify Your ‘Trouble Thoughts and Self-Talk

-Identify your thoughts and self-talk that gets you into trouble; instead work on changing your mind to stop and change those negative thoughts and self-talk to more positive fulfilling thoughts and self-talk.
+Identify your thoughts and self-talk that get you into trouble; instead, work on changing your mind to stop and change those negative thoughts and self-talk to more positive fulfilling thoughts and self-talk.
 Perhaps it’s your internal dialogue when you look into the mirror or cravings when you get stressed.
-Consciously make them stop by saying ‘stop’ ‘I’m awesome’ ‘I value and love who I am,’ out loud.
-This might sound ridiculous, but that simple action will break your chain of thought and allow yourself the opportunity to introduce a new, healthier one.
+Consciously make them stop by saying ‘stop’ ‘I’m awesome ‘I value and love who I am,’ out loud.
+This might sound ridiculous, but that simple action will break your chain of thought and allow you the opportunity to introduce a new, healthier one.
 A good technique is to count down from 100 as many times as you need to until the destructive thoughts subside.

 - Step away from the Scale

 While the scale isn’t intrinsically bad, a lot of us have learned to associate it with self-destructive thoughts and actions.
 We can become obsessive with this which then affects our mindset negatively if the results are not happening to our expectations.
 The fact is that if you, don’t even bother stepping on the scale until you get to a place in which the number on the scale doesn’t define your worth!
 This is such an empowering position to be in.